 But if you need to pop a blister or it pops by itself:

-- Use a sterilized needle or razor blade (to sterilize it, put the point or edge in a flame until it is red hot, or rinse it in alcohol).
+- Use a sterilized needle (to sterilize it, put the point or edge in a flame until it is red hot, or rinse it in alcohol).

-- Wash your hands and the area thoroughly, then make a small hole and gently squeeze out the clear fluid.
+- Wash your hands and the area thoroughly, then make a small hole; the fluid will drain on its own.

 - If the fluid is white or yellow, the blister may be infected and needs medical attention.

 - Do not remove the skin over a broken blister.
 The new skin underneath needs this protective cover.

 - Apply an antibiotic ointment or cream.

 - Look for signs of infection to develop, including pus drainage, red or warm skin surrounding the blister, or red streaks leading away from the blister.

 - Wear work gloves.
 Jobs you do only occasionally, such as shoveling snow or raking leaves, are great for raising a blister or two.

 - Wear shoes that fit and are comfortable.
 New shoes should be broken in gradually.
 Wear padded socks or put some adhesive padding where your foot is rubbing.